Chemical System

 The regions of each atom do not change in the process.
 Regions with the same name in self and other are merged.

-Systems with a lattice can only be merged with systems having the same lattice or no lattice at all.
+Systems with a lattice can only be merged with systems having a compatible lattice or no lattice at all.
+Lattices compatibility is checked with the lattice.is_close() method.
+If both systems have a lattice, and the lattice is compatible but not exactly the same, the lattice of the original system (self) is kept.
 If only one side has a lattice, that side determines the lattice of the result.

 If both sides have a compatible lattice and bonds, merging them is only supported if either both or none of the two have the lattice displacements of the bonds set.
 If one side has lattice displacements, and the other does not, a ChemicalSystemError is raised.